Trithemius's catalog of magic (or "necromantic") books

 [21] Not identified.

 [22] Item, there is a huge book divided into many books and treatises by a certain Berengar Ganell, who titled it, The Compendium of Magic, and it begins thus: “Magic is the science of constraining good and evil spirits through the name of God.”
 Good God, how much foolish, frivolous, and superstitious matter did this author collect together from others into one place, by which he has shown himself to be a soldier of the demons, not of God.
-Likewise, men spread around many of these same destructive and devilish treatises attributed to a certain Tozigeus, who is otherwise known as Toez the Greek, which merely reinforce all their superstitions.
+Likewise, men spread around many of these same destructive and devilish treatises attributed to a certain Tozigeus, who is otherwise known as Toz the Greek, which merely reinforces all their superstitions.

 **bonos.